What is Mediation?

 * Property and financial matters.

-The mediator/s help couples resolve the legal and financial issues as well as reach agreement regarding arrangements for the children.
-The mediation process enables the couple to reach a lasting agreement and avoids the polarization and hostility often caused by the divorce / separation.
+The mediator/s help couples resolve the legal and financial issues as well as reach an agreement regarding arrangements for the children.
+The mediation process enables the couple to reach a lasting agreement and avoids the polarization and hostility often caused by the divorce/separation.